Computing in C++: Object oriented programming (P.Bilokon)

 - Course tutor: Professor Harry Zheng

 The financial industry has changed dramatically over the past few years, and the new regulations imposed to banks require more statistical knowledge.
 The aim of this new core module is to reflect these changes, and to make students up to date with the current needs of the financial sector.
 This course is concerned with essential statistical methods for the analysis of financial data.
 Topics covered include regression methods (including ordinary and generalised least squares), time series analysis (including ARMA, ARCH, GARCH), Bayesian analysis, parametric estimation methods (including maximum likelihood estimation and classical asymptotic theory), and non-parametric estimation methods.
-The various methods are illustrated by applications in finance.
+The various methods are illustrated by applications in finance and tests on real data.

 - Course tutors: Dr Antoine Jacquier